mxaddict/www.codedmaster.com/content/blog/2026-01-25-a-look-back-at-coinhive.md

 +++
+date = 2026-01-25
-title = "A Look Back at Coinhive: An Idea Too Good to Be True" date = 2026-01-25 description = "A reflection on the rise and fall of Coinhive, the promise of ad-free website monetization, and how a good idea was ultimately corrupted by bad actors."
+title = "A Look Back at Coinhive: An Idea Too Good to Be True" description = "A reflection on the rise and fall of Coinhive, the promise of ad-free website monetization, and how a good idea was ultimately corrupted by bad actors."
 [taxonomies]
-tags = ["coinhive", "cryptocurrency", "monetization", "web development", "ethics", "security", "reflection"] [extra] author = "mxaddict"
+tags = ["coinhive", "cryptocurrency", "monetization", "web development", "ethics", "security", "reflection"]
 +++

 A few years ago, I wrote an article about a service called Coinhive, framing it